americanexpress/iguazu-graphql/README.md

 right, title, and interest, if any, in and to Your Contributions.
 Please [fill out the Agreement](https://cla-assistant.io/americanexpress/iguazu-graphql).

-Please feel free to open pull requests and see [CONTRIBUTING.md](./CONTRIBUTING.md) for commit formatting details.
+Please feel free to open pull requests and see [CONTRIBUTING.md](./CONTRIBUTING.md) to learn how to get started contributing.

 ## 🗝️ License